blyssprivacy/sdk/README.md

 2. Run `npm install`.
 3. Run `npm run build`.

-This will completely build the SDK, including the core Rust library in `lib/spiral-rs`.
+This will build the complete SDK, including the core Rust libraries in `lib/spiral-rs` and `lib/doublepir`

 The SDK is structured as:

+1. `lib/`,
+   - `lib/server/`, a Rust project containing the open-source Blyss server.
-1. `lib/spiral-rs/`, a Rust crate containing the core cryptographic implementation of the [Spiral PIR scheme](https://eprint.iacr.org/2022/368.pdf).
+   - `lib/spiral-rs/`, a Rust crate containing the core cryptographic implementation of the [Spiral PIR scheme](https://eprint.iacr.org/2022/368).
+   - `lib/doublepir/`, a Rust crate containing the core cryptographic implementation of the [DoublePIR scheme](https://eprint.iacr.org/2022/949).
 2. `js/`, the TypeScript code that implements the user-facing Blyss SDK.
-   - `js/bridge/`, a Rust "bridge" crate that exposes key functionality from `spiral-rs` to the TypeScript code.
+   - `js/bridge/`, a Rust "bridge" crate that exposes key functionality from `spiral-rs` and `doublepir` to the TypeScript code.
 3. `python/`, the Python version of the SDK (still in development)
    - `python/src/lib.rs`, another Rust "bridge" crate that exposes key functionality from `spiral-rs` to the Python code.